AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 conda activate foo_test
-conda config --prepend channels conda-forge conda install pip
+conda config --prepend channels conda-forge conda install pip conda install fabio ???
 ```
-We recommend using Python 3.10 because PyPi does not currently contain a scikit-image wheel for Python 3.11 for M1 Macs.
+We recommend using Python 3.10?
 One alternative is to install scikit-image through conda instead.
-We have not tried the current version of the code in other operating systems, but we do not expect any issues.
+We have tested in this RHEL 8, but we do not expect any issues.
+Need a GPU? etc ...

 ## Usage